inguillen87/chatboc-frontend/README.md

 With this setting all frontend requests go through the proxy, so your local environment can talk to the production API without cross-origin errors.

+## Widget integration guidelines
+Detailed requirements for the embedded widget can be found in [docs/widget-requirements.md](docs/widget-requirements.md).